Lucasdvk/Lucasdvk/README.md

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" min-width="400px" max-width="400px" width="400px" align="right" alt="Computador iuriCode">

-### About Me
-As a data analyst with a keen interest in exploring the realms of data, I strive to make sense of the vast sea of information using Python and its powerful libraries.
-My journey involves continuous learning, exploration, and experimentation with different datasets to uncover hidden patterns and trends.

 ### What kind of repositorys do you have here ?
 🐍 Python Projects: Dive into data analysis projects powered by Python, where I use libraries like Pandas, NumPy, and Matplotlib to explore and visualize datasets.